Feeling Good: Music video

-A music video was released to accompany the single.
+A music video was released to accompany the single and directed by Noble Jones.
 It features Bublé in a nuclear power plant, reminiscent of James Bond and other 1960s secret agent movies.

 The Pussycat Dolls

 American girl group the Pussycat Dolls recorded "Feeling Good" for their debut studio album, PCD (2005).
 The song was sung entirely by the Dolls' lead singer, Nicole Scherzinger.

 Reception

 The Pussycat Dolls' version of "Feelin' Good" received mixed reviews from critics.
 Nick Butler of Sputnikmusic wrote that the song's inclusion on the album serves as "a pretty pointless vocal workout for Nicole".
 John Murphy from musicOMH gave a negative review, writing: "All the emotion and melodrama of the original is ripped out of the heart of the song and we're left with a pointless, faux-jazz version.
 They may as well have strutted over to [Nina] Simone's grave and performed a stiletto clad dance upon it."
 Sal Cinquemani of Slant Magazine commented that the "rendition of 'Feelin' Good' [...] is misguided at best".
 In contrast, Spence D. of IGN praised the song for returning to the "retro vibe with wondrous results".
 On the Billboard Smooth Jazz Songs chart, the song peaked at number 23, becoming The Pussycat Dolls' only song to appear on that chart.